 The bar has less than 1 m at LWS, and to play safe boats drawing around 1.5 m should not make their approach at low water, but leave it a couple of hours and enter on a rising tide.

 The yellow racing buoy is slightly to the West of the transit line which is Lepe House and the red number two beacon lining up on 324°.
 The house can be easily identified, a large rambling structure appearing in a gap between the windswept trees to the West of the Millenniun Lighthouse and the old coastguard cottages.
 Moving in on this transit will bring you towards the Beaulieu River Dolphin a three legged red wooden structure with the noticeboard displaying the speed limit (5 Knts) and lit (Fl.R.5s.3M).
 This needs to be left well on your port side, and your course tweaked up 10° to around 334°, which will lead you between the red and green piles that show the way in.
 These piles are numbered, the red port hand ones having even numbers and the green starboard hand ones having odd numbers.
-The water now deepens out, and in the region of piles numbers 5 to 8 the channel swings to the West with a touch of south, before swinging Northwest in the region of number 19 (green) which is opposite Needs Ore point (Beaulieu River Sailing Club).
+Alternate piles are lit with Fl 4s lights The water now deepens out, and in the region of piles numbers 5 to 8 the channel swings to the West with a touch of south, before swinging Northwest in the region of number 19 (green) which is opposite Needs Ore point (Beaulieu River Sailing Club).

 The tides have the usual Solent high water stand with the ebb not starting to run hard until about 3 1/2 hours before low water.